russianryebread/house-temperature/README.md

 # House Temperature

-Just a simple rasperry pi project to remotely monitor my house temperature, with the option to turn on a heater is needed.
+Just a simple rasperry pi project to remotely monitor my house temperature, with the option to turn on a heater as needed.

 This is a no-soldering-required project, for those of you who would rather just buy some off-the-shelf components, and be done.
 This is *not* an in-depth electrical engineering research project. :)